saurabhrpi/Personalized-Medicine-Redifining-Cancer-Treatment/README.md

 One (training/test\_variants) provides the information about the genetic mutations, whereas the other (training/test\_text) provides the clinical evidence (text) that the human experts used to classify the genetic mutations.
 Both are linked via the ID field.

+## Metrics

+Performance of the classifier is evaluated using the multi class log loss between the predicted probability and the observed target for each ID in the test set.